Pieloth/ASUS-G713PV-fix/README.md

 2. Upgrade AMD + Chipset driver, reboot
 3. Check availability of Windows updates (Including advanced updates), and if any, install and reboot
 4. MANDATORY: If step 2. is executed and new chipset is installed, then run again the Firwmare updater 2006_1E, in order to program AsMedia chip, accordingly to the newer chipset configuration
-5. If step 1. is executed, then run again this batch script, in order to set parameters for nVidia sound HDA
+5. Run this batch script
 6. Then, in case of unstability with Bluetooth LE devices, (Bluetooth mouse, XBOX Elite controller, ...), reinstall the Mediatek Bluetooth driver, from the Device Manager

 > [!WARNING]